squirrels-nest/squirrels-docs/docs/tutorial/testapi.md

 Then, in a web browser, go to `http://localhost:8000/` to interact with the dataset APIs you've just created using the Squirrels UI!

+Remember to shut down the API by pressing Ctrl + C before proceeding to the next step.

 ## Test the Rendered SQL Queries

 In practice, you may wish to review what the rendered SQL queries look like (for some set of parameter selections) before actually running the queries.